 Mapping and Documenting Migratory Journeys and Experiences

-NEWS: The project final report was launched in May 2017 – please click here or on the image to view the report
+THE PROJECT FINAL REPORT: Please click here or on the image to view the report

 Despite the European Union’s announcement of A European Agenda on Migration in May 2015, precarious forms of migration culminating in fatalities at sea continue at record levels.
 Over 3700 people died during the precarious journey across the Mediterranean in 2015, rising to more than 5000 people in 2016.
-Crossing the Mediterranean Sea by Boat provides a rigorous, evidence-based assessment of EU policies based on the in-depth qualitative research the project has carried out directly with those making the dangerous journey across the Mediterranean Sea by boat.
+Crossing the Mediterranean Sea by Boat provides a rigorous, evidence-based assessment of EU policies based on the in-depth qualitative research the project was carried out directly with those making the dangerous journey across the Mediterranean Sea by boat.

 Crossing the Mediterranean Sea by Boat is an international project comprised of researchers at the University of Warwick, University of Malta, and the Hellenic Foundation for European and Foreign Policy (ELIAMEP, Athens).
 The research team has carried out 257 in-depth qualitative interviews with a total of 271 participants across seven sites in two phases: Kos, Malta and Sicily from September-November 2015, and Athens, Berlin, Istanbul and Rome from May-July 2016.
 Additional interviews were carried out in Malta until March 2016.